 - Plan to submit your application at least one week before the January 15th This will ensure you do not miss the deadline due technical difficulties, or heavy traffic on the website.

-To be eligible, you must meet the eligibility requirements listed below, complete all parts of the online application, and submit the required supplementary documents on time.
+Applicants must meet the eligibility requirements listed below, complete the online application, and submit any required supplementary documents on time.

 Once qualified, all new applicants are required to have a personal interview in March.

-- Applicant must have attended at least four* of the six years between grades 7-12 AND graduate or receive a GED from Santa Barbara County high school.**
+- Applicant must have attended at least four* of the six years between grades 7 and 12 AND graduate or receive a GED from a Santa Barbara County high school.**

-- Applicant must be planning to attend full-time as an undergraduate, medical (M.D.), or graduate student at a Title IV-approved school.
+- Applicant must be planning to attend a Title IV-approved school full time as an undergraduate, medical, or graduate student.